emnify/product-docs/docs/services/connectivity/sms.md

 ## emnify Portal

 In the [emnify Portal](https://portal.emnify.com/) → [**Connected Devices**](https://portal.emnify.com/connected-devices) you can access the SMS console and directly send SMS to the devices.
-The sender can be configured as well as the console will show if the SMS is delivered or not.
+The sender can be configured as well as the console shows if the SMS is delivered or not.
-You will see all SMS that the device receives sends out.
+You'll see all SMS that the device receives sends out.

 For sending SMS messages to a single device, select **Details**:

 ![Portal screenshot of the Connected Devices page showing the extensive device list.
 There is a Details button available for each device listed.](assets/portal-connected-devices-details-button.png)

-An SMS/Message icon will appear to the right of the device name.
+An SMS/Message icon appears to the right of the device name.

 <img
   src={require('./assets/portal-connected-devices-details-open-sms-console.png').default}